 Patients who are unable to cooperate due to reduced cognitive functions e.g. Alzheimer’s or dementia and through involuntary movements.

 Examinations undertaken portably at the patient’s bedside maybe limited due to equipment and room dimensions.

+If any of the above limitations are present, it may result in the patient having to be reported as a ‘non-visual’.
+In this circumstance, depending on the cause, the patient will either be called for a repeat scan (for example if visualisation was poor due to swelling post op) or they would be recommended for alternative imaging.
+A note would also be made on the report stating the reason for the sub-optimal scan.

 Equipment